OCA/stock-logistics-warehouse/stock_move_location/README.rst

   it will move only the available quantity at the button press
 * Products will be moved and a form view of picking that did that will show up
 * If "PLANNED TRANSFER" is used - the picking won't be validated automatically

+If you want to transfer a full quant:

+*  Go to `Inventory > Master Data > Products` and click "On hand" smart button or `Inventory > Reporting > Inventory`, the quants view will be opened.

+*  Select the quants which you want move to another location

 Known issues / Roadmap
 ======================